Huhngoku/ADVOCATE/go-patch/README.md

 }()
 ```

-at the beginning of the main function.
+to the beginning of the main function.

 For programs with many recorded
 operations this can lead to memory problems.
 In this case use